Mina Crandon: Scientific American

-Crandon began experimenting with séances as a hobby, possibly to distract her older husband from a morbid obsession with mortality.
-On June 23, 1924, her name was submitted as a candidate for a prize offered by Scientific American magazine to any medium who could demonstrate telekinetic ability under scientific controls.
-With a doctor as husband, Crandon was well prepared for the challenge, and her charm and lack of interest in personal monetary reward made her seem honest to the public eye.
+Mina began experimenting with séances as a hobby, possibly to distract her older husband from a morbid obsession with mortality.
+On June 23, 1924, her name was submitted by her husband as a candidate for a prize offered by Scientific American magazine to any medium who could demonstrate telekinetic ability under scientific controls.
+With a doctor as husband, Margery was well prepared for the challenge, and her charm and lack of interest in personal monetary reward made her seem honest to the public eye.
 Her séance circles included members of the middle class as well as luminary members of the Boston upper class and Ivy League elite.
 Famous supporters such as Sir Arthur Conan Doyle gave her significant credibility.
 She became so popular that her prayers were read by the U.S. Army.
 The Scientific American prize committee consisted of William McDougall, professor of psychology at Harvard; Harry Houdini, the famous professional magician and escape artist; Walter Franklin Prince, American psychical researcher; Daniel Frost Comstock, who introduced Technicolor to film; and Hereward Carrington, amateur magician, psychical researcher, author, and manager for the Italian medium Eusapia Palladino.

 J. Malcolm Bird, an employee of Scientific American (not on the Prize Committee) notified Houdini of the possibility that "Margery" might win the prize.
-Houdini and other prize committee members attended two séances in Boston at Margery (and her husband's) home on July 23 and 24, 1924, and claimed to have observed Crandon's tricks.
-According to Houdini, Crandon had escaped control and stretched her foot to ring a bell in the séance room.
+Houdini and other prize committee members attended two séances in Boston at Margery (and her husband's) home on July 23 and 24, 1924, and claimed to have observed Margery's tricks.
+According to Houdini, Margery had escaped control and stretched her foot to ring a bell in the séance room.
 Houdini told the committee about the fraud and gave a practical demonstration; however, Bird in an article for Scientific American praised Margery's abilities and newspapers supported Bird's declarations.